MirisWisdom/HCE/spv3/legacy/installer/cli/doc/implementation.md

 ### Persistence

-Persistence of the installation metadata - such as the list of packages to install and their target destinations - are stored in a binary file, named `installer.bin` on the filesystem.
+Persistence of the installation metadata - such as the list of packages to install and their target destinations - are stored in a binary file, named `metadata.bin` on the filesystem.
 The Persistence static class exposes methods for encoding & decoding an Installer object into the binary representation.

 The binary is the result of: